-Diary of a course employee, washing cups in the dishwasher
+Diary of a course employee, end of the season

 So I took a job for the summer at the local course and thought it might be fun to detail my experiences as they happen.
 I’ve never worked at a golf course and know nothing... so here we go.